Range Light Restorations

 The Erie Stewart

-Lost Chantry Range Light at ‘The Gap’ on former Island Doc
+Lost Chantry Range Light at ‘The Gap’ on former Island Dock.

 In the 1890s, the mainland and island were almost connected by a 'Long Dock.'
 The Chantry Range Light was situated at the tip of the Island Dock and aligned with another beacon at McNabb Point on the mainland.
 This provided mariners with two points of light to visually navigate through a 400-foot 'Gap' for anchoring their ships in the Harbour of Refuge.
 The Short Dock had a rail line for transferring ship cargo to land.